 Natalia Studies Bachelor of Music (honours) with a major in Piano Performance.
 She attended the Queensland Academy for Creative Industries where she graduated top of her class in the International Baccalaureate music program.
 She has also completed her grade eight AMEB piano exam.
 Natalia has studied the piano for twelve years and she has been teaching for four years.
 Her love for music spans across performing, composing and conducting however her greatest passion lies in teaching.

 Kaitlyn first picked up the violin at age 6 and from there her love for music has blossomed; some days you’ll find Kaitlyn in a classical orchestra and some hanging upside down to play her violin.
 Her passion for music education runs deep, and she hopes to one day transform the curriculum for classroom and instrumental music in schools.
 At the moment, Kaitlyn is currently studying for her Bachelor of Music, playing in the DeepBlue Orchestra, and writing covers as a solo artist.

-Samantha is currently in her final year at the QLD Conservatorium of Music, majoring in Piano performance.
+Samantha holds a B.Mus degree from the QLD Conservatorium of Music, Griffith University majoring in Piano performance.
 Samantha has been a student of Inna for several years prior to her tertiary studies.
-She has been teaching for the last 4 years, in her free time Samantha enjoys cycling, walking and playing with her dog.
+She has been teaching for the last 5 years, in her free time Samantha enjoys cycling, walking and playing with her dog.